 A common challenge is to find duplicate files, such as photos or music or documents.
 When available disk space becomes tight then it’s also a good time for a clean up.

-A simple trick to find duplicates is to calculate a MD5 signature for a file, and to the use that signature to find duplicates of the file, knowing that in general a mapping of the contents of a file to a signature is a unique mapping - the signature is unique for different files.
+A simple trick to find duplicates is to calculate a MD5 signature or hash for a file, and to the use that signature to find duplicates of the file, knowing that in general a mapping of the contents of a file to a signature is a unique mapping - the signature is different for different files.